sahasatvik/typst-theorems/restate-defer.typ

   contradiction.
 ]

+// Hack - since the proof is deferred to the end, the label must be attached
+// to something appearing in the document here.
+#metadata("") <euclid_proof>

 #corollary[
   There is no largest prime number.
 ]
 #corollary(restate: true, restate-keys: ("Corollary", "Result"))[
   There are infinitely many composite numbers.
 ]

+#pagebreak()

 #lorem(20)